-After loading configuration information from the non-volatile memory, the protocol translator will attempt to load two configuration files from remote hosts.
-The first is the network configuration file, which contains commands that apply to all protocol translators on a network.
-The second is the host configuration file, which contains commands that apply to one protocol translator in particular.
+After loading configuration information from the non-volatile memory, the terminal server will attempt to load two configuration files from remote hosts.
+The first is the network configuration file, which contains commands that apply to all terminal servers on a network.
+The second is the host configuration file, which contains commands that apply to one terminal server in particular.

 The default name of the network configuration file is "network-confg."
 The default name for the host configuration file is taken from the host name.
-The host name can be specified by the hostname configuration subcommand or can be derived from the Domain Name System (DNS); for more information, refer to the section "Setting the Host Name" further ahead in this chapter.
-To form the host configuration file name, the protocol translator converts the host name to lower case, stripped of any DNS information, and appends "-confg."
-If no host name information is available, the default host configuration file name is "cpt-confg."
+The host name can be specified by the hostname configuration subcommand or can be derived from the Domain Name System (DNS).
+Refer to the section on "Setting the Host Name" further ahead in this section for more information.
+To form the host configuration file name, the terminal server converts the host name to lower case, stripped of any DNS information, and appends "-confg."
+If no host name information is available, the default host configuration file name is "ts-confg."
 Other names for these configuration files can be set using the boot command, which is described in the "Setting Configuration File Specifications" section further ahead in this chapter.

-The protocol translator uses TFTP to load and save configuration files.
-By default, the protocol translator uses an Internet address of all ones (255.255.255.255) to broadcast TFTP Read Request messages.
+The terminal server uses TFTP to load and save configuration files.
+By default, the terminal server uses the Internet address consisting of all ones (255.255.255.255) to broadcast TFTP Read Request messages.
 However, many hosts use an old style of broadcast address consisting of all zeros.
-You can change operation to accommodate hosts using the old style of broadcast address (0.0.0.0.) using the ip broadcast-address interface subcommand.
+You can change operation to accommodate hosts using the old style of broadcast address (0.0.0.0) with the ip broadcast-address interface subcommand.

-Note: TFTP is the Trivial File Transfer Protocol defined in RFC 783.
-The details of setting up a TFTP server process and installing the configuration files on the server host vary from one operating system to another; refer to the documentation for your host computer if you need more information about TFTP support.
+Note: TFTP is the Trivial File Transfer Protocol, defined in RFC 783.
+The details of setting up a TFTP server process and installing the configuration files on the server host vary from one operating system to another; see the documentation for your host computer if you need more information about TFTP support.

-If the protocol translator fails to load a configuration file during startup, it tries again every ten minutes (default setting) until a host provides the requested files.
-With each failed attempt, the protocol translator displays a message at the console terminal.
+If the terminal server fails to load a configuration file during startup, it tries again every ten minutes (default setting) until a host provides the requested files.
+With each failed attempt, the terminal server displays a message on the console terminal.

-If the protocol translator is unable to load the file named "network-confg," it displays the message:
+If the terminal server is unable to load the file named "network-confg," it displays the following message: